parmoo/parmoo/docs/about.rst

  * **Efficient set:**
    The *efficient set* is the set of all corresponding design configurations that produce points on the Pareto front.
-    * These are the solutions in the feasible design space that the objectives map onto the Pareto front.
+    * These are the solutions in the feasible design space, which are the pre-image of the Pareto front.
  * **Surrogate:**
    A *surrogate* is a computational model that approximates another underlying function.